 - 1 teaspoon garlic powder

 - 1 1/2 teaspoons salt

 - 1/2 teaspoon pepper

 *If using salted butter, use only one teaspoon of salt in the rub, not two.

-2 Mix together the paprika, melted butter, garlic powder, salt, and pepper.
-Spread over the entire surface of the chicken and place on a shallow baking pan.
+3 Spread paprika butter mix over chicken: Mix together the paprika, melted butter, garlic powder, salt, and pepper.
+Spread over the entire surface of the chicken and place the chicken in a shallow baking pan.

 The bird is done when the juices run clear (not pink) when a knife tip is inserted into both the chicken breast and thigh, about 165°F.